Seeding has weeds

 Frequently Asked Questions

-How can I prevent weeds from taking over my new lawn?
+How can I prevent weeds when seeding a new lawn?

-To prevent weeds in new seeding, it's important to properly prepare the soil, use high-quality seed, and implement ongoing weed control measures like hand-pulling, applying pre-emergent herbicides, and overseeding.
+To prevent weeds when seeding a new lawn, be sure to properly prepare the soil, use high-quality grass seed, and implement effective weed control measures like pre-emergent herbicides.

-When should I call a professional landscaper for help with weeds in my new lawn?
+When should I call a professional for help with weeds in a new lawn?

 Connect with certified professionals in your area